Home » Sweet Tooth » Butterscotch Brownies

 So, blondie recipes often have pieces of butterscotch chips, but what makes this recipe unique is that the butterscotch chips are melted right INTO the bar!
 It adds so much butterscotch flavor, plus the melted chocolate gives these bars a ridiculously delicious, chewy texture.
 All the heart eyes!

-Strictly speaking of the store-bought ones (you can totally make your own), but mostly it’s a mix of butter, brown sugar and vanilla.
-Butterscotch is different than caramel from the flavour that the brown sugar brings, vs white sugar with caramel.
+Strictly speaking of the store-bought ones (you can totally make your own), butterscotch chocolate chips are mostly a mix of butter, brown sugar and vanilla.
+The flavour of butterscotch is different than the flavour of caramel, due to the brown sugar in butterscotch, versus the white sugar used in caramel.
 I have always loved butterscotch!
 It is still my favourite sundae flavour!

 The butterscotch chips give these bars their delightfully chewy texture and rich taste.
 No substitutes here!
 I use Hershey’s brand but you can use whichever butterscotch morsels you have on hand.

-And the other great thing about these bars?
+The other great thing about these bars?
 The little to no effort and time they take!
-I’ve included a video at the bottom of the recipe card to show you just how easy to make they really are.
-I hope they become a family favourite for you too!
+Along with these instructions, there’s a video at the top of this post to show you just how easy to make they really are.

 butterscotch brownies